-House Bill 7436, or “An Act Abolishing the Road Board and Providing for the Distribution and Management of the Motor Vehicle Users Charge Collections, Amending for the Purpose Republic Act No. 8784,” was approved despite the objections of Senior Deputy Minority Leader and Buhay Party-list Representative Lito Atienza due to lack of quorum.
+House Bill 7436 or “An Act Abolishing the Road Board and Providing for the Distribution and Management of the Motor Vehicle Users Charge Collections, Amending for the Purpose Republic Act No. 8784,” was approved despite the objections of Senior Deputy Minority Leader and Buhay Party-list Rep. Lito Atienza due to the lack of quorum.

 A total of 163 lawmakers responded to the roll call, according to the record of the House of Representatives, but according to Atienza, only 85 lawmakers were present during the plenary session.

 Even so, Andaya proceeded with approving the measure.